Device-independent quantum key distribution with single-photon sources: Heralded states produced by the SH and CH schemes

 which similarly to the initial state \eref{eq.SHinitial} is valid up to $\bigO{p^i\bar{p}^j}_{i+j=3}$.
 The form of the joint probability distribution \eref{eq:joint_prob_SH} depends strongly on the measurement settings controlled by the angles ($\phi$, $\theta$) of polarization dual-rail qubits~\cite{ralph_chapter_2010} detected by Alice and Bob, the efficiency $\eta_\t{d}$ of the binary detectors they employ, as well as the $t$-parameter controlling the asymmetry of the heralding BSM (see \figref{fig:SH_scheme}) and, hence, the partial entanglement of the target state $\ket{\psi_\t{AB}^t}$ in \eqnref{eq.SHstate}.
 Nonetheless, we also list in the second row in \eqnref{eq:joint_prob_SH} all the other parameters that the shared correlations formally depend on due to higher-order terms taken into account within the initial state \eref{eq.SHinitial}.

 However, in practice---as verified also by our numerical analysis---the dependence on the transmission loss parameter, $\etat$, as well as the efficiency of heralding detectors, $\eta_\t{h}$, can be completely disregarded as they enter \eqnref{eq:joint_prob_SH} at higher order in $p$ and $1-T$, respectively.
 Nonetheless, let us emphasise that to compute both the critical local efficiencies, $\etalC$, stated in \tabref{tab.1} and the DIQKD key rates presented in \figref{fig.secretrate}, we use the full expression for the joint probability \eref{eq:joint_prob_SH}.
 In particular, we set the efficiency of the heralding detectors to be equal to the ones of Alice and Bob, i.e.~$\eta_\t{h}=\eta_\t{d}=:\etal$, which in practice affects then only the key rate with $P(c\!=\!\herald)\propto \eta_\t{h}^2$ in \eqnref{keyDIQKD}.
-Moreover, in order to determine the highest key rates $K$ in \eqnref{keyDIQKD} that yield the lowest critical local efficiency, $\etalC=\eta_\t{d}^*$, we also perform the optimisation over the source parameters $\{\bar{p},p,T\}$, while importantly assuring that the conditions $\bar{p}\approx0$, $p\approx0$ and $T\approx1$ are fulfilled.
+Moreover, in order to determine the highest key rates $K$ in \eqnref{keyDIQKD} that yield the lowest critical local efficiency, $\etalC=\eta_\t{d}^*$, we also fine-tune the source parameters $\{\bar{p},p,T\}$, whose orders of magnitude we importantly constrain to $\bar{p}\approx10^{-2}$, $p\approx10^{-4}$ and $(1-T)\approx10^{-3}$ for the lowest-order expansion analysis to always be valid.

 For the CH scheme depicted \figref{fig:scheme}(\textbf{b}), we follow exactly the same analysis as stated above for the SH scheme.
 The CH scheme can be presented as a similar linear optics circuit, where now the A-modes constitute just a copy (mirror image) of the B-modes drawn in \figref{fig:SH_scheme}.
 Within the CH scheme both Alice and Bob possess two on-demand SP sources.
 The only difference---due to the heralding station in \figref{fig:scheme}(\textbf{b}) being held outside of the labs---are the transmission losses, $\etat$, that must now be accounted for not only in the $\t{A}'_{H/V}$ (see \figref{fig:SH_scheme}) but also in the $\t{B}'_{H/V}$ modes.